jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 2. From 00:08:03 until 00:08:59 there is a `Commercial` segment.
 3. From 00:14:30 until 00:16:00 there is an `Outro` segment.

 Jellyfin can store this information and provide it via the MediaSegment API to clients.
-Clients can then decide what they wants to do with the provided information, such as displaying a "skip" button to allow convenient skipping.
+Clients can then decide what they want to do with the provided information, such as displaying a "skip" button to allow convenient skipping.

 ## Creating Media Segments